kut-tktlab/serial-led-pi/README.md

 The upper limit of `N_LED` (`MAX_N_LED`) is defined as 100 in `serialled.h`.
 (A strip with 60 LEDs was used in the movie linked from the below picture.
-Note that for such a strip with many LEDs, you may have to provide electricity to the strip not through a Raspberry Pi.)
+Note that for such a strip with many LEDs, you may have to provide electricity to the strip not through a Raspberry Pi.
+See a [wiki page](https://github.com/kut-tktlab/serial-led-pi/wiki/AcAdapter) for more detail.)

 <a href="https://www.youtube.com/watch?v=8v1YTqdLEDs"><img
 src="https://raw.github.com/wiki/kut-tktlab/serial-led-pi/demo3.jpg" width="281"